-Beaudoin, L. P., Digdon, N., O’Neill, K. & Racour, G. (Abstract accepted for 2016 publication).
+Beaudoin, L. P., Digdon, N., O’Neill, K. & Racour, G. (2016).
 Serial diverse imagining task: A new remedy for bedtime complaints of worrying and other sleep-disruptive mental activity.
-Poster to be presented at SLEEP 2016 (A joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society).
+Poster presented at SLEEP 2016 (A joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society).
 Denver, CO.

 Digdon, N. & Beaudoin, L. P. (2015, July).
 A test of the somnolent mentation theory and the cognitive shuffle insomnia treatment.
 Poster presented at the 37th Annual Conference of the Cognitive Science Society.
 Pasadena, California USA.
 Retrieved from http://summit.sfu.ca/item/15270.

 Beaudoin, L. P., Gauthier, G. & Winne, P. (2015, July) Cognitive productivity: Can cognitive science improve how knowledge workers use IT to learn from source material?
 Poster presented at the 37th Annual Conference of the Cognitive Science Society.
 Pasadena, California USA.
 Retrieved from http://summit.sfu.ca/item/15272.

 Beaudoin, L. P. (2015, July).
 Specification for a productive practice app to assess and improve psychological treatments for romantic grief and other tertiary emotions.
 Poster presented at ISRE 2015.
 Geneva, Switzerland.
 Retrieved from http://summit.sfu.ca/item/15224.